Dpdl-io/DpdlEngine/Install_requirements.md

 NOTE: The native Dpdl library 'dpdlroot' needs to be downloaded and deployed separately (see Downloads section in README.md)

-## Embedded 'OCaml' code
+## Embedded 'OCaml' code (experimental)

-The embedding of OCaml code is still experimental, but works.
+The embedded OCaml code (via >>ocaml keyword) is executed by the Dpdl runtime through the ocamljava library (http://www.ocamljava.org/) and requires the following jar library located in the lib folder (./lib): 'ocamlrun-scripting.jar'

+Eventually you may update the 'ocamlrun-scripting.jar' in the ./lib folder with the newest release downloaded directly from ocamljava.org

+If the 'dpdl:compile' option has been set (OCaml code is compiled at runtime to improve speed), also the 'ocamljava.jar' needs to be present in the lib folder.

 See the official OCaml-java documentation at http://www.ocamljava.org/documentation/

-Eventually you may update the 'ocamlrun-scripting.jar' in the ./lib folder with the newest release downloaded directly from ocamljava.org

 # How to run